 How Good Is Hermit Crab Vision?

 Hermit crabs’ eyes are comparable to insects.
-Like their fellow invertebrates, hermit crabs have compound eyes, which means that the eyes are broken into thousands of tiny orbs, known as ommatidia.
+Like their fellow invertebrates, hermit crabs have compound eyes, which are broken into thousands of tiny orbs known as ommatidia.

 Each of these ommatidia contains independent cornea, lenses, and photoreceptor cells.

 This means they have a much greater range of vision than their size.
 The multitude of lenses and cells also helps determine the difference between lights and colors.